steveloughran/engineering-proposals/refactoring-s3a.md

 I'm currently thinking of a few incremental changes, some preparation work, then a big refactoring PR.
 Except I'm probably the person to do that big refactoring -and my time is being fed away trying to deal with SDK problems.

-### AWS SDK v2 upgrade is  continuous source of pain and a time sink.
+### AWS SDK v2 upgrade is a continuous source of pain and a time sink.

 I am not convinced that the V2 SDK is production-ready.
 We may be the first major user of the SDK to deliver it as a large application to many downstream users and therefore are the first people to discover problems.